illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

     c:
     	echo C

 To highlight the importance of cycle detection in resource allocation schemes, we also require that you explicitly handle cycles.
 However, *your implementation of parmake will ignore all build targets whose descendents belong to cycles*.
-That is, calling `./parmake d` on this makefile would execute *nothing*, since 'd' cannot be satisfied due to the cyclical dependency (-> 'a' -> 'b' ->).
-However, calling `./parmake c` will still execute `echo C`, since the descendents of 'c' don't belong to cycles (indeed, 'c' has no descendents at all).
+That is, calling `./parmake d` on this makefile would execute nothing, since 'd' cannot be satisfied due to the cyclical dependency (-> 'a' -> 'b' ->).
+However, calling `./parmake c` will still execute `echo C`, since the (nonexistent) descendents of 'c' don't belong to cycles.

 Moreover, you must announce any build targets that are dropped due to existence of cyclical dependencies *before you start working on any rules* using the function `print_cycle_failure()` found in `format.h`.
 Read the header file for usage information.